martppa/kthot/README.md

 ### For loops

-**Classic i counter**: Define the classic FOR loop giving 3 parameters to the `For` dsl function.
+**Classic i counter:** Define the classic FOR loop giving 3 parameters to the `For` dsl function.
 Define the counter named "i" in this case, then create the evaluation and the operation for each iteration

 ```kotlin
 val syntax = js {